jump-dev/open-energy-modeling-benchmarks/SpineOpt/README.md

 * Linux: `apt install libpq-dev`
 * Mac: `brew install postgresql` or `sudo port install postgresql`
 * Windows: use the installer https://www.postgresql.org/download/windows/

+## Warning

+SpineOpt instances are non-deterministic.
+Every different run of the `main.jl` script leads to a new mps files.
+From a first pass on the files its seem that the only change is the order of the constraints.
+However, this apparently simple change can lead to different solve times and *very* different solutions.